Alfonso II of Naples: Renaissance culture

 It is clear that the Aragonese court at Naples introduced the Moorish garden traditions of Valencia, with its shaded avenues and baths, sophisticated hydraulics that powered splendid waterworks, formal tanks, fishponds and fountains, as a luxurious and secluded setting for court life, and combined them with Roman features: Alfonso's Poggio Reale was built around three sides of an arcaded courtyard with tiers of seating round a sunken centre that could be flooded for water spectacles; on the fourth side it opened onto a garden that framed a spectacular view of Vesuvius.

 It was all unlike anything experienced by the French king, who retreated from Italy, loaded with tapestries and works of art, and filled with building and gardening ambitions, but he would die young only three years later.

 Marriage and children

-Alfonso's wife was Ippolita Maria Sforza, whom he married on 10 October 1465 in Milan.
+Alfonso's spouse was Princess of Milan, Ippolita Maria Sforza, whom he married on 10 October 1465 in Milan.
 His mistress, by whom he also had children, was Trogia Gazzella.

-He had three children with Ippolita:
+He had three children with Ippolita Maria Sforza: